saahu27/aprs/README.md

 This is a template workspace for ros2 in vs code.
+In the Docker file : go to line 168 and change to your desire workspace folder name(the folder name you cloned this repo to).
 Open this folder in Vs code and press 'ctrl + Shft + B'. select rebuild and reopen in container.

 The UR robot simulation in Ros2 rolling and Gazebo garden.